HYDPublic/RubySoup/README.md

 RubySoup
 ========

-Vagrant virtual environment for learning and developing with Ruby, SSH, SCP and unit testing
+Vagrant virtual environment for learning and developing with Ruby, SSH, SCP and unit testing.

 *It’s hard to be chunkier… Use at your own risk.*